- My dishwasher does not drain the water out.

 - Remembers conditions from previous wash cycles.

-- When the dishwasher is started, the displayed time is an estimate, based on cycles selected and wash times from previous cycles.
+- When the dishwasher is started, the displayed time is an estimate, based on cycles selected and wash times

-- As a result, the displayed run time at the start of a load may vary from wash load to wash load, even if the same options are always used.
+- As a result, the displayed run time at the start of a load may vary from wash load to wash load, even if the

-- If conditions are different than they were on recent previous cycles, the dishwasher will adjust wash times to give great results with the current soil load and water temperature.
+- If conditions are different than they were on recent previous cycles, the dishwasher will adjust wash times

 - Should the cycle indicator lights stay on when the dishwasher is not in use?